 The INFF will identify a set of interventions involving both public and private sectors to maximise investments in the SDGs.
-On the public sector side, interventions will help the Government of Lebanon to prioritise and mobilise resources through its national budgeting process, as well as productively invest in the economy restructuring process announced in the Ministerial Declaration.
+On the public sector side, interventions will help the Government of Lebanon to prioritise and mobilise resources through its national budgeting process, as well as productively invest in the economic restructuring process announced in the Ministerial Declaration.
 The INFF will take into consideration economic, social, gender and high-priority SDG criteria when prioritising interventions.

 On the private sector side, the INFF seeks to leverage previous government work in SDG policymaking, objectives setting and budgeting to incentivise private sector investment.
 This work will also seek to engage donor partners and international financial institutions and align their investment decisions with the SDGs.